iTwin/appui/common/api/appui-react.api.md

 import { CompassMode } from '@itwin/core-frontend';
 import { ConditionalBooleanValue as ConditionalBooleanValue_2 } from '@itwin/appui-abstract';
 import { ConditionalStringValue as ConditionalStringValue_2 } from '@itwin/appui-abstract';
+import { ConfigurableUiActionsUnion as ConfigurableUiActionsUnion_2 } from './ConfigurableUiState.js';
 import type { CustomButtonDefinition } from '@itwin/appui-abstract';
+import { DeepReadonlyArray as DeepReadonlyArray_2 } from './redux-ts.js';
+import { DeepReadonlyObject as DeepReadonlyObject_2 } from './redux-ts.js';
 import type { DialogItem } from '@itwin/appui-abstract';
 import type { DialogLayoutDataProvider } from '@itwin/appui-abstract';
 import type { DialogPropertySyncItem } from '@itwin/appui-abstract';